tio/tio/README.md

 Install steps:
 ```
-     $ ./configure
-     $ make
+    $ meson build
+    $ meson compile -C build
-     $ make install
+    $ meson install -C build
 ```

-See INSTALL file for more installation details.
+See meson\_options.txt for tio specific build options.

+Note: Please do no try to install from source if you are not familiar with how to build stuff using meson.

 ## 4. Contributing